Solicitors Regulation Authority updates enforcement strategy

 If there is no underlying public interest concern, the SRA may decide to close matters without further investigation and, if appropriate, can close the case with advice which may include a warning that further breaches may result in a greater sanction being imposed in future.
 Constructive engagement with the SRA is very important.

-Factors which affect the SRA’s view of seriousness
+What factors will affect the SRA’s view of seriousness?

 The SRA will consider various factors including intent and motivation, impact on the victim, the client’s vulnerability, the solicitor’s role, experience and seniority, regulatory history and patterns of behaviour.
 It will always investigate criminal convictions.
 These are not the only factors which may affect the SRA’s view of seriousness, and they do not all have to be present.